dwaxweiler/Stadtgeschichten/README.md

 The limitations of the current version could also be tackled by a complete rethinking and rewriting of the exchange format and mobile application.
 A few improvements ideas are provided beneath each limitation description above.
 At the end or already during development, a user study could be run to test the experience.

-### Known bugs
-* The title of circles and the transcript of audio files are not shown when the screen is turned off.